Saurabh-SR/Sonic-Assistant/README.md

 # Sonic Assistant

 Sonic Assistant is an intelligent virtual assistant designed to simplify everyday tasks.
-It integrates speech recognition, text-to-speech synthesis and various functionalities like note-taking, weather updates, web browsing, and many more.
+It integrates speech recognition, text-to-speech synthesis, and functionalities like note-taking, weather updates, web browsing, and more.
-Its Super Scalable
+Its architecture is super scalable, making it adaptable for future enhancements.

 ## Features